veracross/data-table/README.md

 ### Multiple Groups and Sub Totals

 It is also possible to combine multiple `group_by` with multiple `subtotal`.
-In this scenario you must specify a `level` for each group.
-When only specifying a single group you may omit `level`.
+In this scenario you must specify a `level` for each group by passing an integer value.
+When only specifying a group you may omit `level`.

 ```ruby
 DataTable.render(@collection) do |t|